Why You Should be Claiming that Refund

 Here’s a quick rundown of the top apps to help you get paid back.

-- Pine AI: AI assistant that handles the entire refund process.
+- Pine AI: AI assistant that handles the entire refund process in many areas.

-- Recoup: Focuses on getting money back from banks.
+- Recoup: Focuses on getting money back from banks, but also helps with vendors and subscriptions.

 - Fastback: Helps with refunds for late deliveries.